tanvirahmedcs/tanvirahmedcs/README.md

 > *"I break, analyse, and secure real-world systems."*

-**Security Researcher and Purple Team Expert** based in Dubai, UAE, with hands-on expertise across the full attack-defend cycle.
+**Security Researcher and Purple Team Expert** based in United States , with hands-on expertise across the full attack-defend cycle.
 I combine offensive web application penetration testing with defensive SOC operations and digital forensics — then close the loop by translating pentest findings into detection logic.

 **Winner of the Regent Hackathon 2025** · **Microsoft Guinness World Record Participant** · **100+ Critical Vulnerabilities Found in Production** · **15+ Certifications, All Scored 100%**